ActiveState/homework/README.md

 where the keys are distribution names.
 You should completely resolve the dependency tree for all runtime prereqs.
 That means some distros may appear as an object key more than once.

+If your program is given multiple `--name` flags you should still produce a single JSON object.
+Each of the distro names given on the command line should be a top-level key in the JSON object you produce.

 If a **module name (not a distro name)** appears in the list of core modules in `data/core-modules.json` then you can omit it from the output entirely.
 You